Historical Apoplexy · State Legislative Adaptations · Virginia

 facilities, of which 10,000 to 15,000 would suffice for universal

 material abundance.
-Virginia's manufacturing sector, including its
+Virginia's manufacturing sector, including

-defense-adjacent advanced manufacturing capabilities in Hampton
+its defense-adjacent advanced manufacturing capabilities in

-Commonwealth's essential goods requirements through targeted
+the Commonwealth's essential goods requirements through targeted

 procurement (Cooper, "The Mathematics of Abundance," 2025;